-2024 · AM I AT RISK OF HAVING MY IDENTITY STOLEN OR BEING A VICTIM OF FRAUD?
+2025 · AM I AT RISK OF HAVING MY IDENTITY STOLEN OR BEING A VICTIM OF FRAUD?

-CYBER THREATS YES NO CYBER TH Do you use the same password to log into multiple websites?
-If so, consider making unique passwords for each website you log into or use a password manager.
-Do you do If so, cons you instal Do you need to review if you are using two-factor authentication to log into websites?
-Cybercrin data and Do you use common phrases, words, or personal information in your passwords?
-If so, consider making passwords that are harder to guess. > If you ha protect t If so, chec with them Do you share your login credentials with other people? > If you are Do you need to update your browser, anti-virus software or operating system?
-If so, cybercriminals may be able to access your computer. cybersec If so, ensu as a confi Do you receive unsolicited emails asking you to click on links or download attachments?
+CYBER THREATS YES NO C YBER T Do you use the same password to log into multiple websites?
+If so, consider making unique passwords for each website you log into or use a password manager.)
+Do you If so, co you inst Do you need to review if you are using two-factor authentication to log into websites?
+Cybercri data and Do you use common phrases, words, or personal information in your passwords?
+If so, consider making passwords that are harder to guess.
+If you h protect If so, cho with the Do you share your login credentials with other people?
+If you a Do you need to update your browser, anti-virus software or operating system?
+If so, cybercriminals may be able to access your computer. cyberse If so, en as a con Do you receive unsolicited emails asking you to click on links or download attachments?
 If so, you may be subject to phishing scams, where you are lured into clicking links or opening attachments.
 Instead of clicking any links, navigate to the page on your own to avoid being redirected to a compromised site.
 Do not open any attachments.
-Has your breach?
-If so, cons Freeze y Change as the c Are images in emails set to download to your computer automatically?
-If so, consider turning this feature off as cybercriminals can use code embedded in images to gain access to your computer. соммол Do you share lots of your personal information on social media sites?
+Has you breach?
+If so, co Freeze Chang as the Are images in emails set to download to your computer automatically?
+If so, consider turning this feature off as cybercriminals can use code embedded in images to gain access to your computer.
+C СОММС Do you share lots of your personal information on social media sites?
 If so, consider making your social media accounts private where possible.
 This makes it more difficult for anyone you do not know to see what you have posted.
-Some cybercriminals will look on these sites for key information (place of birth or mother's maiden name) that can aid them in resetting passwords associated with your accounts.
-Have you governm If so, this information Have you If so, call the known to be Have you received odd requests or links from friends or family?
+Some cybercriminals will look on these sites for key information (place of birth or mother's maiden name) that can aid them in resetting passwords associated with your accounts. } !
+Have you governing f so, thing nforma Have you f so, cal know to Have you received odd requests or links from friends or family?
 If so, consider calling the sender to verify the email before clicking anything in the email.
-The sender's email account may have been hacked and the email was not sent by the person you know. (continue on next column) Have you money ev be trying scam.
-Do
+The sender's email account may have been hacked and the email was not sent by the person you know. (continue on next column) l k Have your money be trying scam.
+D